solid-lines/dhis2-metadata-checkers/README.md

 # check_de_ps_pss.py
 This script checks if the data elements associated to a program stage are used in the program stage instance.

+# check_programStages_without_program
+This script checks if a programStage is NOT associated with a program (i.e. search for orphan programStage).

 Groups and Sets that they are expected to be conformed by more than one element: